-- Have we discussed alcohol, drugs and driving? - Does my teen know what to do if he/she is riding with a friend who has been drinking? - Does my teen know what to do if he/she is stopped by law enforcement? - □ Have we practiced in heavy city traffic? - □ Have we practiced on one-way streets and at intersections with three-way signals? - □ Have we practiced using a left-turn center lane? - Have we practiced on small country roads, on gravel roads with potholes and on hills? - □ Have we practiced in bad weather? - □ Have we practiced at night? - □ Have we practiced entering, exiting and driving on a freeway? - Have we discussed what to do if an emergency occurs? - Have we discussed what to do if an accident occurs? - Do you feel that your teen can do all the above in a car by himself/herself? - Does my teenager know I can cancel his/her license at any time, for any reason?
+Have we discussed alcohol, drugs and driving?

+•

+riding with a friend who has been drinking?

+Does my teen know what to do if he/she is stopped by law enforcement?

+• • •

+. , ,

+at intersections with three-way signals?

+lane?

+101101

+on gravel roads with potholes and on hills?

+•

+1 3

+driving on a freeway?

+,

+gency occurs?

+,

+dent occurs?

+Do you feel that your teen can do all the

+above in a car by himself/herself?

+Does my teenager know I can cancel

+his/her license at any time, for any reason?